 What was going through your mind during the different stages of the competition?

 At no point in the competition did I really think I had a chance of winning, so I was just trying to enjoy it and get the best experience out of every stage.
-Just being able to attend a demonstration and masterclass from Master Chef Loïc Malfait during the final stage of the competition was a great experience in itself.
+Just being able to attend a demonstration and masterclass from Chef Loïc Malfait during the final stage of the competition was a great experience in itself.

 How did it feel to be the winner of the award?